highfidelity/hifi_tests/autoTesterReadMe.md

 ```
 ### Create a Test Case
 A test case is created after running the test script.
 Running the script produces a series of snapshots, named **hifi-snap-by-**_user name_**-on-YYYY-MM-DD_HH-MM-SS.jpg**.
 This function simply renames these files to **ExpectedImage_1.jpg**, **ExpectedImage_2.jpg** and so on.
 These files can be added to version control as they are a fixed asset of the test.
+### Delete old snapshots
+This button recursively deletes all snapshots created for testign (not the Expected Images).